 Because this multi-armed bandit problem has a binary reward (each rollout either succeeds or fails), we can employ Thompson Sampling \cite{russo2018tutorial}.
 This method models each arm as a beta distribution, where the success rate of each arm is treated as a Bernoulli process.
 We assume that the prior distribution is uniform, resulting in a beta distribution for each arm of the form:

 where $n_{suc, i}$ is the number of successes and $n_{fail, i}$ is the number of failures recorded for arm i.

 At each iteration, we sample a success probability from each annotation's beta distribution and select the annotation with the highest sampled value to generate the next demonstration.
-This approach naturally balances exploration and exploitation: underexplored annotations with high uncertainty have a greater chance of being selected early on, while consistently successful annotations are chosen more frequently over all.
+This approach naturally balances exploration and exploitation: underexplored annotations with high uncertainty have a greater chance of being selected early on, while consistently successful annotations are chosen more frequently overall.
 As more demonstrations are collected, the probability estimates converge, leading to more reliable selections and an improved overall success rate in data generation.

-However, our problem differs from the standard multi-armed bandit formulation in that, at each step, we have an additional option - we can attempt to create a new arm (generate a new demo annotation).
-To create a new arm, we sample a random demonstration from $\mathcal{D}$, and use it to generate a new demo annotation.
-We then immediately ``pull" this new arm (generate a new trajectory using the annotation, roll it out, and see if it is a success).
-If the new arm results in a success, we add it to the bandit.
-If not, we discard the arm.
-To determine whether we should pull an existing arm or generate a new arm, we must determine the expected value of each operation, keeping in mind the effect of including a new arm on all future Thompson Sampling steps.
-If we are going to sample the bandit T more times, the expected value of adding a new arm is:
+However, our problem differs from the standard multi-armed bandit formulation in that, at each step, we have an additional option - we can attempt to generate a new demo annotation.
+To do this, we sample a random demonstration from $\mathcal{D}$, and use it to generate a new demo annotation.
+We then immediately generate a new trajectory using the annotation, roll it out, and see if it is a success.
+If the new annotation results in a success, we add it to the bandit.
+If not, we discard it.
+To determine whether we should use an existing annotation or generate a new one, we must determine the expected value of each operation, keeping in mind the effect of including a new arm on all future Thompson Sampling steps.
+If we are going to sample the bandit T more times, the expected value of adding a new annotation is:

-where $P_{\text{add}}$ is the probability of successfully adding an arm (getting a success on the first pull of a new arm), which we estimate from previous attempts to create a new arm, and $\mathbb{E}_{T}(\mathcal{P})$ is the expected value of running Thompson sampling for $T$ iterations using arms with success probabilities $\mathcal{P} = \{p_1, p_2, \dots, p_n\}$.
+where $P_{\text{add}}$ is the probability of successfully generating a new annotation (getting a success on the first generation using the new annotation), which we estimate from previous annotation generation attempts, and $\mathbb{E}_{T}(\mathcal{P})$ is the expected value of running Thompson sampling for $T$ iterations using annotations with success probabilities $\mathcal{P} = \{p_1, p_2, \dots, p_n\}$.